acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 - If a framebuffer is not specified explicitly in any way, the default framebuffer will be injected.
 - If a framebuffer is not set and the system has a discrete graphics card, an "empty framebuffer" will be injected.

+## Intel HD Graphics (first generation / Ironlake) ([Arrandale](https://en.wikipedia.org/wiki/Arrandale) processors)

+> Supported from Mac OS X 10.6.x to macOS 10.13.6.
+The instructions are for OS X 10.8.x - macOS 10.13.6 and are unsupported on newer operating systems.
+Metal support is absent.
+> Laptops with LVDS displays are the only supported combination.
+All other display types are unsupported.

+> For more information, reference [this](https://github.com/Goldfish64/ArrandaleGraphicsHackintosh) and [this](https://www.insanelymac.com/forum/topic/286092-guide-1st-generation-intel-hd-graphics-qeci/).

+Most typical configuration will require `framebuffer-patch-enable` and `framebuffer-singlelink`. `AAPL,ig-platform-id` is not required.

+If there are display or wake issues, `framebuffer-fbccontrol-*` and `framebuffer-featurecontrol-*` properties may be helpful.
+These mirror the settings present in the `Info.plist` of the framebuffer kext and are simple 0 or 1 settings.

+**Semantic:**
+*framebuffer-patch-enable (enable patching)
+framebuffer-linkwidth (specify link width, default is 1)
+framebuffer-singlelink (enable single link mode)*

+**FBCControl:**
+*framebuffer-fbccontrol-allzero (sets all properties to zero, ones below will override)
+framebuffer-fbccontrol-compression*

+**FeatureControl:**
+*framebuffer-featurecontrol-allzero (sets all properties to zero, ones below will override)
+framebuffer-featurecontrol-fbc
+framebuffer-featurecontrol-gpuinterrupthandling
+framebuffer-featurecontrol-gamma
+framebuffer-featurecontrol-maximumselfrefreshlevel
+framebuffer-featurecontrol-powerstates
+framebuffer-featurecontrol-rstimertest
+framebuffer-featurecontrol-renderstandby
+framebuffer-featurecontrol-watermarks*

+***Native supported DevID's:***

+- `0x0042`
+- `0x0046`

 ## Intel HD Graphics 2000/3000 ([Sandy Bridge](https://en.wikipedia.org/wiki/Sandy_Bridge) processors)